Updated August 6, 2021

 There is currently no scientific evidence suggesting that use of ibuprofen can worsen COVID-19.
 This concern is hypothetical.
 The World Health Organization (WHO) has made no recommendation against the use of ibuprofen.
 If you are taking prescription ibuprofen, it is safe to continue taking it for your condition as prescribed by your provider.
 It is also safe to take either over-the-counter ibuprofen or acetaminophen at recommended doses for short-term use to relieve pain and reduce fever.
 Discuss with your providers about long-term use of either medication.

-There is a theoretical impact of these medications on the immune response after vaccination, but this is not supported by robust evidence.
-Patients may continue taking acetaminophen or ibuprofen as part of their chronic pain management if necessary.
+This is theoretical and not supported by robust evidence.
+Patients should continue taking acetaminophen or ibuprofen as part of their chronic pain management and if they chose to, can safely take acetaminophen or ibuprofen after vaccination to treat side effects including fever, headache, and body aches.

 It is important for patients who have been prescribed ACE-Is and ARBs to continue their medication!
 The benefits of these therapies in reducing cardiovascular disease are well proven.
 No scientific evidence exists suggesting patients diagnosed with COVID-19 who are taking these medications had worse treatment outcomes.
 Furthermore, there is new evidence to suggest that patients with COVID-19 who continued their ACE-Is and ARBs as prescribed had better outcomes.
 The American College of Cardiology, American Heart Association, and Heart Failure Society of America recommends continued treatment as these medications are very important for your heart and your health.
 Do not stop taking any prescribed medication without first consulting your prescriber!